Jufg/Chat-App-ETH/docs/application-docs/README.md

 #### 3.2.2 Communication with Ethereum - Metamask

-Metamask is a wallet that is located directly in the browser ( cf. [chap.
-3.2](#32-Structure-and-functioning-of-the-application)).
+Metamask is a wallet that is located directly in the browser ( cf. [chapter 3.2](#32-Structure-and-functioning-of-the-application)).
 It can be installed as a browser extension in most browsers.
 In this wallet, the user can create a new wallet with a new public key and private key to which he can send Ether.
 It is also possible to import an existing wallet with the private key.